wombleton/gitlaw-nz/acts/R/Real Estate Agents Act 2008.md

     (3) The notice of objection must include a statement of the grounds relied on and any prescribed matters.

+    (3A) The notice of objection may include a request for a hearing under [section 42(4)][54].

     (4) The Registrar must send a copy of the notice to the applicant.

     Compare: 1976 No 9 [s 20(2)--(5)][258]

+    Section 40(3A): inserted, on 5 December 2013, by [section 4][259] of the Real Estate Agents Amendment Act 2013 (2013 No 129).

 ##### 41 Written submission in response by applicant

 *   (1) An applicant to whom a notice of objection has been sent may, within the prescribed time, send to the Registrar a written submission in response to the notice of objection.

     (2) If an applicant sends a written response to the Registrar, the Registrar must send a copy of it to the person who gave notice of an objection.

+    (3) A written response to the Registrar may include a request for a hearing under [section 42(4)][54].

+    Section 41(3): inserted, on 5 December 2013, by [section 5][260] of the Real Estate Agents Amendment Act 2013 (2013 No 129).

-##### 42 Registrar to hold hearing if notice of objection made
+##### 42 Procedure in Registrar determining licence application and objection

-*   If notice of an objection to an application is made the Registrar must,---
+*   (1) This section applies if notice of an objection to an application is made under [section 40][52].

+    (2) Unless subsection (4) applies, the Registrar may consider the application and notice of objection to that application on the papers or by a hearing in accordance with subsection (5).

+    (3) If the Registrar considers the application and notice of objection to that application on the papers, he or she must consider any written submission in response that is provided by the applicant under [section 41][53].

+    (4) If the Registrar has received a request for a hearing under [section 40(3A)][52] or [41(3)][53], the Registrar must hold a hearing in accordance with subsection (5).

+    (5) If the Registrar elects to hold a hearing under subsection (2) or is required to hold a hearing under subsection (4), the Registrar must,---

     *   (a) as soon as practicable, appoint a time and place for hearing the application and objection; and

     *   (b) give at least 14 days' notice of the hearing to the applicant and to any person objecting to the issue of the licence; and

-    *   (c) hear the applicant and any person objecting to the issue of the licence, if required to do so; and
+    *   (c) hear the applicant and any person objecting to the issue of the licence; and

     *   (d) consider the evidence put before him or her, including any written submission in response that is provided by the applicant under [section 41][53].

+    Section 42: replaced, on 5 December 2013, by [section 6][261] of the Real Estate Agents Amendment Act 2013 (2013 No 129).

 ##### 43 Registrar to license applicant or decline application

-*   (1) The Registrar must grant a licence to the applicant if, after hearing any objection to the issue of a licence, the Registrar is satisfied that the applicant---
+*   (1) The Registrar must grant a licence to the applicant if, after considering or hearing any objection to the issue of a licence, the Registrar is satisfied that the applicant---

     *   (a) is entitled to be licensed as an agent, branch manager, or salesperson under [section 36][48]; and